Elisabeth Camp: Education and career

 Besides her academic appointments, Camp is also active in efforts to encourage the participation of women in academic philosophy.
-Along with Elizabeth Harman and Jill North, Camp is one of the organizers behind a series of workshops aimed at providing mentorship to women in graduate philosophy programs; the first workshop is currently intended to be held at Princeton University in August 2014.
+Along with Elizabeth Harman and Jill North, Camp initiated and co-organized Athena in Action, a series of workshops aimed at providing mentorship and networking opportunities to graduate student women in philosophy, which met at Princeton in 2014, 2016 and 2018.
+The workshop continued (in virtual form) at Cornell in 2020, and will rotate among locations going forward.

 Research areas

 Much of Camp's research has focused on forms of thought and speech that do not fit neatly in to standard propositional models.
 An especial focus of her research has been figurative speech such as sarcasm and metaphor, although she has also worked significantly in other areas, including the effects that loaded language (such as slurs) can have on conversational dynamics, and how conversations are affected when a speaker and a listener are uncertain about whether or not their interests agree.
 Camp has strongly defended the idea of the indispensability of metaphor.
 She has also written on philosophical issues involving concepts as well as on animal cognition.
 Camp has also made an effort to counter arguments used against the classical Gricean implicature account of metaphor, making a number of arguments intended to show that contextualist approaches to metaphor are flawed and that it is in fact possible for what is meant by a speaker to differ from what is literally said by a speaker, even in situations where the speaker appears to be quite candid in their speech.